-Which type of cacao butter for chocolate?
+Which type of cocoa butter should I use for white chocolate?

 White Chocolate Varieties

-Caramelised or toasted white
+Caramelized or toasted white

 Makers add powdered flavourings or essential oils to add an extra dimension to the chocolate.
-These bars can have beautiful colours.
+These bars can have beautiful colors.
 For example when matcha powder is added to produce green chocolate or raspberry powder to create a striking red.

 Yes, white chocolate contains cocoa butter, which is derived from cocoa beans and is naturally white.
 White chocolate doesn’t contain cocoa solids, which is brown in color and is used for milk and dark chocolate.